The Dangers of Drowsy Driving

 Accident Caused By A Fatigued Driver?
 Call Our Injury Lawyers Today

-The NHTSA estimated that about 2% of all car collisions in the United States are related to drowsy driving.
+The NHTSA estimated that more than two percent of all car collisions in the United States are related to drowsy driving.
 If you or a loved one is seeking legal counsel after being the victim of a drowsy driving accident, our attorneys are here to help.

 At the law offices of Simien & Simien we understand how serious such accidents are, especially because the incident could have been avoided if the driver at-fault had acted reasonably.
 Our attorneys have a tremendous amount of legal experience and will work to help guide you or your loved ones through the litigation process.